What is Open Carpal Tunnel Release?

 - The wrist remains heavily bandaged for 1 to 2 weeks after surgery, mobility, and function are limited in this period.
 The surgeon will encourage you to move your fingers to avoid stiffness.

-- The wound generally heals within 3 to 4 weeks of surgery.
+- Wounds generally heal within 3 to 4 weeks of surgery.

 - The bandage and splint are removed after the wound heals.
 This allows greater mobility and function